-3 cr. hrs.; 3 lecture hours; 0 lab hours per week Prerequisite: CS 121 development environments will be investigated.
+Prerequisite: CS 121

+This course covers the fundamental programming principles for mobile devices.
+The software architecture and user experience considerations underlying handheld software applications and their development environments will be investigated.
 Concepts will be reinforced by hands-on programming assignments, which will be run on a current mobile platform.
 (1.2)